Oxkintok: Geography and climate

-The site of Oxkintok is located on the northwestern tip of the Yucatán Peninsula, and is situated uncharacteristically (for the region) near two other sites.
+The site of Oxkintok is located in the northwestern Yucatán Peninsula, and is situated uncharacteristically (for the region) near two other sites.
 Oxkintok lies six kilometers southeast from Maxcanu, 46 kilometers northeast of Uxmal, and 50 kilometers south of the current state capital city of Mérida.
 It lies in the Puuc region; puuc is the Mayan word for "hill".
 The Puuc hills extend from the southern Yucatán up to Campeche in the north and Quintana Roo in the west.
 These are the limits of the karstic hills in the otherwise flat landscape of the Yucatán.

 The Yucatán is an extensive, limestone rich plains region that is dominated by karst topography and geology.
 Being karst landscape is significant, as no surface water is present.
 This means no major river systems and hardly any lakes are present in the northern Yucatán as the limestone lithology drains subterraneously.
 Any surface water that is retained is unsuitable for consumption and occurs in very small amounts.
 The underground drainage results in the northern Yucatán being covered in caves and sinkholes called cenotes, which are subsequently used by the inhabitants to access drinkable ground water.
 Any relief in the Puuc region is due to unequal dissolution rates within the limestone bedrock, and never reaches 400 meters above sea level.

 The northern Yucatán is rainy tropics with heavy summer rains, in most areas precipitation is upwards of 1000mm with a rainy and dry season.
 80% of precipitation occurs in the months between May and October, with only moderate precipitation November to March.
 At the archaeological site of Oxkintok there is substantial rainfall of around 700mm.
 The temperatures of the peninsula are notably uniform, with an average of 25°C, with warmer temperatures towards the coast, and a continuous cooling towards the center.